 Is Rosemary Safe For Rabbits

 Not recommended for pregnant animals.
 It could cause a miscarriage.

-I do not recommend using cooking herbs because they are dried at such a high heat they tend to lose their medicinal properties.
-They still hold the flavor but likely will not be a great help if you are looking to use the herb for emotional help.
+I do not recommend using dried cooking herbs that you can get at the grocery store because they are dried at such a high heat they tend to lose their medicinal properties.
+They still hold the flavor but likely will not be a great help if you are looking to use the herb for emotional or medicinal help.

 The bags from amazon are the best price however I know that buying a whole pound might seem a little much.

 Starwest Botanicals Organic Rosemary Leaf Whole, 1 Pound Bag